Getting started

-Full Blood Count (FBC) Explained: What It Tests, What Results Mean & When to Worry
+FBC Blood Test (Full Blood Count): What It Tests, What Results Mean & When to Worry

 1. What Is a Full Blood Count?

-A full blood count measures the three main types of cells in your blood: red blood cells (which carry oxygen), white blood cells (which fight infection), and platelets (which help your blood clot).
-It also measures haemoglobin — the protein inside red cells that actually carries the oxygen.
+A full blood count measures the three main cell types in your blood: red blood cells (carry oxygen), white blood cells (fight infection), and platelets (help clotting).
+It also measures haemoglobin, the protein inside red cells that carries the oxygen.

 2. What Gets Tested (the Full Panel)

-A standard UK FBC reports on approximately 15 parameters.
-The core ones you will see on your results are:
+A standard UK FBC reports about 15 measures.
+The core ones are:

 Red cell parameters

-- Haemoglobin (Hb) — the oxygen-carrying protein.
-The single most important marker for anaemia.
+- Haemoglobin (Hb): the oxygen-carrying protein, and the key marker for anaemia.

-- Red blood cell count (RBC) — total number of red cells per litre of blood.
+- Red blood cell count (RBC): red cells per litre of blood.

-- Haematocrit (Hct / PCV) — the proportion of blood volume occupied by red cells.
+- Haematocrit (Hct / PCV): the share of blood made up of red cells.

-- Mean corpuscular volume (MCV) — the average size of each red cell.
-Crucial for classifying anaemia as microcytic (small cells, often iron deficiency), normocytic (normal size), or macrocytic (large cells, often B12 or folate deficiency).
+- Mean corpuscular volume (MCV): the average red cell size.
+It classifies anaemia as microcytic (small, often iron deficiency), normocytic, or macrocytic (large, often B12 or folate deficiency).

-- Mean corpuscular haemoglobin (MCH) — the average amount of haemoglobin per red cell.
+- Mean corpuscular haemoglobin (MCH): haemoglobin per red cell.

-- Red cell distribution width (RDW) — how much variation there is in red cell size.
-A high RDW can suggest mixed causes of anaemia or early nutritional deficiency.
+- Red cell distribution width (RDW): the variation in red cell size.
+A high RDW can flag early deficiency.
+For every other code on the report, see our blood test abbreviations decoder.

 White cell parameters